 Join a Hope Group

-Hope Groups can form at any time throughout the year, but there are four main ways to get connected to a group: Hope Groups Kickoff, Apprentice Series, Alpha, and Interest Groups.
+Hope Groups can form at any time throughout the year, but there are four main ways to get connected to a group: Group Studies, Apprentice Series, Alpha, and Interest Groups.
 These groups and group-based classes are often where people meet and then they continue to get together once the class is over.
 If you’re interested in joining a group but don’t know where to start, please fill out this form and we’ll get you connected!

 This group book study uses a collection of four books as the foundation.
 The book studies can be taken in any order and are offered consecutively between September and May.